Exclusive: Squid Game is Netflix's 'biggest ever' series launch - KRDO

 The success of “Squid Game” speaks to Netflix’s ability to craft a worldwide hit.
 Netflix has 209 million subscribers and the company has worked to reach audiences on a global scale.

-“When we first started investing in Korean series and films in 2015, we knew we wanted to make world-class stories for the core K-content fans across Asia and the world,” said Minyoung Kim, Netflix’s vice president of content for Korea, South East Asia, Australia and New Zealand.
-“Today, Squid Game has broken through beyond our wildest dreams,”
+“When we first started investing in Korean series and films in 2015, we knew we wanted to make world-class stories for the core K-content fans across Asia and the world,” said Minyoung Kim, Netflix’s vice president of content for Asia Pacific, excluding India.
+“Today, Squid Game has broken through beyond our wildest dreams.”

 “‘Squid Game’ gave [Netflix] more confidence that our global strategy is going towards the right direction,” Kim told CNN.